-In the news, you can read news about this and that start-up raising money or getting an investment.
+In the news, you can read about this and that start-up raising money or getting an investment.
 Rarely one stops to think what it actually means.

 The basics of it are simple: the investor gives the company money and hopes to make a profit on the investment.
 There are two main ways a start-up raises money: convertible debt or an equity investment.